-Our church has a number of trained First Aiders who are regular attenders at Sunday Worship.
-It is good practice that church groups have trained first aiders on their regular team so that there is always a first aider present at events and activities.
+Our church has a number of qualified nurses and a Consultant Psychiatrist who are regular attenders at Sunday Worship.
+It is good practice that church groups ensure that they have sufficient trained first aiders on their regular team so that there is always a first aider present at events and activities.

-We have at least one first aid kit as well as an incident reporting book, which must be completed in the event of any accidents, injuries, or incidents.
-There is also an additional first aid kit for external events.
+We have a first aid kit as well as an incident reporting book, which must be completed in the event of any accidents, injuries, or incidents.
+There is a first aid kit for external events.
 A nominated individual will ensure that the contents of the first aid kits are checked on a regular basis.
 Completed accident forms should be passed on to the nominated individual.